Weight Synchronization¶

 Warning

-The WeightUpdater is considered legacy as per the 0.11 release and will be deprecated soon.
-The Weight update schemes, which provides more flexibility and a better compatibility with heavy weight transfers (e.g., LLMs) is to be preferred.
+The WeightUpdater API is deprecated as of the 0.11 release.
+The Weight Sync Schemes API provides more flexibility and better compatibility with heavy weight transfers (e.g., LLMs) and should be preferred for all new code.

 A base class for updating remote policy weights on inference workers. |